 The Seventh Sin, Disrelish:

-Nothing to disrelish within the musical spectrum of Mnajdra, and this album In The Name of the Goddess.
+Nothing to disrelish within the musical spectrum of Mnajdra and their album, In The of the Goddess.
+Therefore, this concludes Mnajdra and their album, In The of the Goddess Review.